dandi/dandidav/doc/api-requests.md

 Other Notes
 -----------

-- Paginated requests to the Archive use the default `per_page` value and are requested serially.
+- Paginated requests to the Archive use the default `page_size` value and are requested serially.

 - `dandidav` requires the following information from the Archive about each